deliveroo/routemaster/INTERNALS.md

 Routemaster runs as 2 processes (see `Procfile`):

 - `web`, which serves the HTTP API.
-In particular, it receives events and stores them in RabbitMQ.
+In particular, it receives events and stores them in Redis.

-- `watch`, which listens to RabbitMQ for events and eventually dispatches them to subscribers over HTTP.
+- `watch`, which listens to Redis for events and eventually dispatches them to subscribers over HTTP.

 ### Web process